 The Transportation Improvement Program (TIP) allocates federal funds for use in construction of the highest-priority transportation projects in the near term of the Regional Transportation Plan (RTP).
 The TIP must be consistent with the long-range objectives of the RTP and must be financially balanced.

-The FY 2012-2017 Transportation Improvement Program is the $7.6 billion TIP for the Atlanta region under the PLAN 2040 Regional Transportation Plan.
-Adoption by the ARC Board of the FY 2012-2017 TIP occurred on July 27, 2011, with GRTA Board approval on August 18, 2011.
-ARC received a conformity determination from the US DOT on September 6, 2011.
+The FY 2014-2019 Transportation Improvement Program is the $7.05 billion short range plan for the Atlanta region under the PLAN 2040 Regional Transportation Plan (RTP) Update.
+Adoption by the ARC Board of the original FY 2014-2019 TIP occurred on March 26, 2014, with GRTA Board approval on April 9, 2014.

 ARC conducted an update to the PLAN 2040 RTP in the Spring of 2014.
 An updated conformity determination on the FY 2014-2019 TIP was received from the USDOT on April 30, 2014.
 ARC conducted an air quality technical analysis update in the Spring of 2015 to incorporate regionally significant initiatives for a new conformity determination.
 This update did not involve changes to the current PLAN 2040 RTP/TIP program list.
 These initiatives included the Gainesville-Hall County (GHMPO) 2040 MTP/TIP Update and the MARTA Bus Service Expansion into Clayton County.
 A new conformity determination was received on June 2, 2015.